shankybnl/MobileAutomationFramework/README.md

 $ cd UIAutomation/
 $ ant executeAndroidTest

 *Include iOS app on which you want to run test.
 Provide its path in config.xml file (iOSAppPath=src/app/path-to-your-iOSfile).
-And write  screen locators in IOSLoginScreen and methods in IOSLoginHelper.
+And write  screen locators in IOSLoginScreen and methods in IOSLoginCorelogic.
 Now you are ready to run below commands.*

 ######Run below commands to execute iOS test: